-No Pride in Apartheid: It's time to #BoycottEurovision2019
+No Pride in Israeli Apartheid: Time to #BoycottEurovision2019

 Palestine solidarity groups, and Palestinian civil society have long been attuned to the Israeli government's efforts to use culture to spread the fabricated idea that it is the only democracy in the Middle East; open to all forms of artistic expression, free of the conservative repressions that supposedly defines the rest of the region.